Cosec0/react-alan_ai_news_reader/README.md

-# Getting Started with Create React App
+# News Reader React App

 This is a React news reader application.
 News API is used to fetch the news and Alan AI as the chat bot for reading those news.
 [Demo App](https://kosu-news-reader.herokuapp.com/).